 Type I: Offshore Life Jackets.
-These vests are geared for rough, open or remote waters where rescue may take a while.
+These are geared for rough or remote waters where rescue may take a while.
 Though bulky, they have the most buoyancy, a bright color and can turn most unconscious people face up in the water.

 Type II: Near-shore Vests.
-Calm inland waters, where there is a likely chance of a fast rescue, is the intent of these PFDs.
+Calm inland waters, where a fast rescue is likely, is the intent of these PFDs.
 They will turn some unconscious wearers to the face-up position but not all of them.
 They are bulky, but less so than Type I.

 Type III: Flotation Aids.
 These are suitable for most padders where there is a chance for a quick rescue.
 They offer freedom of movement and the most comfort for continuous wear.
 Type IIIs are designed so wearers can put themselves in a face-up position, but they may have to tilt their head back to avoid being face down in water.